“Summer Harp Jam 2021” starts July 15th, 2021!

-A 6-Week virtual summer camp for harp players – lever or pedal, from fledgling to professional – that gives you a treasure chest of jams, vamps and play-alongs that strengthen your improvisation and rhythm skills while you’re having FUN!
+“Summer Harp Jam” is an 8-Week Playalong Improv Adventure for harp players – lever or pedal, from fledgling to professional.
+It gives you a treasure-chest of jams, vamps and play-alongs that strengthen your improvisation and rhythm skills while you’re having FUN!

 You Got Questions?
 I got Answers!